Horbenkodev/hugo-blog/content/posts/attrition-rate/index.md

 ---
-title: How Attrition Rate Affects Your Product
+ceoTitle: How Attrition Rate Affects Your Product
+title: How Stability of Team Composition Affects Your Product
+breadcrumbs: How Stability of Team Composition Affects Your Product
+slug: attrition-rate
+draft: false
-publishDate: '2022-01-11T00:00:00Z'
+publishDate: 2022-01-11T00:00:00.000Z
-authors: []
+image: group-people-working-out-business-plan-office.jpg
+og_image: group-people-working-out-business-plan-office.jpg
 description: When choosing a software development company, consider the stability of team composition expressed through attrition rate.
 See why you should take it into account when cooperating.
-image: group-people-working-out-business-plan-office.jpg
-og_image: group-people-working-out-business-plan-office.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors: []
 categories:
   - business
+industries: []
 ---
 Among many things to keep in mind when choosing a company to outsource software development, an unobvious one is the __stability of team composition__, commonly expressed through __attrition rate__.